This topic explains how to deploy a single-node OceanBase database in a Docker container.

 Note

-If you do not configure a password through an environment variable when you start the OceanBase Database instance, the created user will use a password of an empty string by default.
+If you do not configure the password through environment variables when starting the OceanBase Database instance, the password of the user created in the instance is empty by default.

 Welcome to the OceanBase.
 Commands end with ; or \g.